-Talk to your child about getting vaccinated
+Talk to your child about getting vaccinated & their fears

 It is important to be open and honest with your children about COVID-19 and COVID-19 vaccines.
 Plan to have a discussion with your child about the vaccine.
 Read Toronto Public Health’s How to Talk to Kids about Getting Vaccinated to guide your discussion.

 Some clinics have additional supports such as ice, private areas, fidget toys, and other items to help with distraction and pain reduction.
 You can stay with your child when they receive their vaccine